Quantum dynamics of monitored free fermions: Evolution of quantum correlations and scaling at measurement-induced phase transition: Summary and outlook

 Finally, our focus in Sec.~\ref{sec:MIPT} was on the long-time dynamics, when the system approaches exponentially the steady-state ($T = \infty$) regime, with a characteristic time $T^*$.
 The geometry of the system in $d+1$ space-time dimensions becomes quasi-one-dimensional in this situation.
 The time $T^*$, which is simultaneously the purification and the charge-sharpening time, is a counterpart of the quasi-one-dimensional Anderson-localization length for a $(d+1)$-dimensional disordered system.
 After analyzing finite-size-scaling properties of $T^*(L,\gamma)$ in Sec.~\ref{sec:MIPT-analytics}, we have used this approach to study in Sec.~\ref{sec:MIPT-numerics} the measurement-induced transition in a $d=2$ model.
 Our numerical results for $T^*(L,\gamma)$ satisfy very well the scaling predictions, which has allowed us to extract numerical values of the transition point $\gamma_c$ and the critical exponent $\nu$.
 The results are in a very good agreement with the values found earlier by a complementary approach based on investigation of steady-state ($T=\infty$) properties.

 Before closing the paper, we discuss prospective directions of study of quantum dynamics and MIPTs in monitored systems that this work is expected to promote.

 \begin{itemize}

 \item[(i)] In Sec.~\ref{sec:MIPT}, we considered the {\it typical} memory-loss time $T^*$, defined by Eqs.~\eqref{eq:C-2-typ-def} and \eqref{eq:C-2-typ-exp}, which corresponds to the inverse Lyapunov exponent of disordered systems.
 While $T^*$ is sharply defined in the $T\to\infty$ limit, it exhibits fluctuations at finite $T$, which lead to strong fluctuations of $\mathcal{C}^{(2)}(T)$ and related observables around the critical point.
-These fluctuations are dynamical counterparts of mesoscopic fluctuations recently studied around the same MIPT in Ref.~\cite{poboiko2025mesoscopic}.
+These fluctuations over the ensemble of quantum trajectories are dynamical counterparts of mesoscopic fluctuations recently studied around the same MIPT in Ref.~\cite{poboiko2025mesoscopic}.
 In particular, they are expected to exhibit multifractal properties at the transition point.
+We note that, for Anderson transitions in two-dimensional systems, a relation between correlation-function fluctuations in quasi-one-dimensional geometry and multifractality was predicted by using conformal-mapping arguments and supported by numerical simulations, see Ref.~\cite{Janssen1998statistics}, Sec.
+9.2.
 Investigation of mesoscopic fluctuations of dynamical observables at and around the MIPT is a very interesting prospect for future research.

 \item[(ii)] While our numerics used a model with projective measurements, the NLSM universality suggests that the properties studied in this paper should be the same (after a proper identification of the coupling $g$) for other types of (local) monitoring.
 The limit opposite to projective measurements is that of continuous monitoring defined via a stochastic Schroedinger equation (also known as quantum-state-diffusion protocol).
 The recent numerical work \cite{fan2025entanglement} confirmed, by studying steady-state properties, that MIPTs in both models are characterized by the same exponent $\nu$, in agreement with the expected universality.
 It would be interesting to extend the analysis of the dynamics around the transition on the continuous-measurement model.